mlz-ictrl/nicos/doc/source/gui/widgets.rst

 .. class:: StatusLed

-   A LED like image that shows a device status constant:
+   An LED like image that shows a device status constant:

    * green = OK
    * orange = WARN